-While we're 99% certain that dear old dad would tell us he "doesn't need anything" this year if asked, we beg to differ — which is why we've rounded up 20 of our favorite gift ideas, from outdoorsy stuff he can use to at home without actually leaving the lot, to indoorsy stuff for his newfound interests (yes, even if he's become a sourdough stan during these unusual times).
-Click through to see our favorite gift ideas.
+While we're 99% certain that dear old dad would tell us he "doesn't need anything" this year if asked, we beg to differ — which is why we've rounded up our favorite gift ideas, from outdoorsy stuff he can use while adventuring to indoorsy stuff for interests he discovered in 2020 and still obsesses over.
+Scroll down to see our favorite gift ideas.

 1. For the dad who never stops practicing his swing: Rapsodo Mobile Launch Monitor, $499.99

 This pocket-sized golf coach will help him sharpen up his skills now that courses are starting to reopen.
 The MLM turns any iOS device into a portable launch monitor, giving instant feedback and video playbacks on his swing.

 2. For the dad who's always misplacing his glasses: Puebco Glasses Tray in Round, $26